snowch/vastdata_siem_demo/README.md

 > [!TIP]
 > Docker profiles have been configured to allow you to selectively run services if required:
->  - all: run everything
+>  - `all`: run everything
->  - simulator: run the SIEM simulator, zeek-live-monitor and fluentd services
+>  - `simulator`: run the SIEM simulator, zeek-live-monitor and fluentd services
->  - etl: run the jupyspark service (notebooks need to be manually started)
+>  - `etl`: run the jupyspark service (notebooks need to be manually started)
->  - dashboard: run the trino and superset service
+>  - `dashboard`: run the trino and superset service

 ## 4. Components